 Caminando al azar entre fractales.

 Día Internacional de la Mujer y la Niña en la Ciencia.
-February 2023.
+Febrero 2023.

 De un volado a la evolución de Schramm-Loewner.